mouryakash32/project2/README.md

 git branch -M main  ( to rename branch from master to main)

-git push origin main  - shorthand - git push -u origin main
+git push origin main  - shorthand - git push -u origin main  = after writing this we do our work by writing only git push

-created by akash mourya
+created by akash mourya.